lambdaclass/concrete/ROADMAP.md

    it requires `with(Alloc)`, whether it can fail, and which runtime obligations it creates.

-   **First subtask: close H18 / owned-resource collections.** A collection that owns `T` values is responsible for consuming all live `T` values unless they are explicitly moved out.
-Permanent design: monomorphized, compiler-generated drop glue via the language's infallible `Destroy`/drop mechanism, not a permanent caller-supplied `drop_with(f)` burden and not a stored destructor function pointer inside each collection value.
-Disposal stays forced-explicit (`x.drop()` / `defer x.drop()`); do not introduce silent scope-end auto-drop.
+   H18 / owned-resource collections is closed; keep the design pointer here because every new collection API must preserve it.
+A collection owns its live elements until they are explicitly moved out. `clear`, `drop`, overwrite, set/replacement, and compaction paths destroy displaced live elements;
-   Fallible cleanup remains an explicit operation such as `close(self) -> Result<_, _>`, never hidden in `Destroy`.
+   `pop`, `remove`, and `swap_remove` transfer ownership to the caller.

-   The final model is capability-polymorphic: generated drop glue inherits the union of the element/key/value destructor capabilities, so `Vec<File>.drop` cannot close files unless `File` authority is visible on the drop path.
-V1 may be restricted to infallible cap-free / `with(Alloc)`-only destruction while associated destructor-capability machinery is built, but that restriction must be reported as a limitation rather than silently erasing capabilities.
+   Disposal stays forced-explicit (`x.drop()` / `defer x.drop()`), never silent
-   `clear`, `drop`, overwrite, set/replacement, and compaction paths destroy displaced live elements; `pop`, `remove`, and `swap_remove` transfer ownership to the caller. `get -> Option<T>` remains `T: Copy`; non-`Copy` indexed access remains scoped callback / borrow / explicit move-out, with no returned mutable references.
-Add a gate that demonstrates `Vec<File>`, `HashMap<String, File>`, `Deque<File>`, and `BinaryHeap<File>` either correctly destroy all live elements or move them out exactly once, and that mutation disabling live-element destruction is caught.
+   scope-end auto-drop. `get -> Option<T>` remains `T: Copy`; non-`Copy` indexed access remains scoped callback / borrow / explicit move-out, with no returned mutable references.
+Full H18 mechanism and gates live in CHANGELOG and `docs/RUNTIME_COLLECTIONS.md`; only the pull-gated v1 fence remains: associated destructor-capability machinery is pulled by the first infallible non-`Alloc` destructor, and raw `*_unchecked` overwrite escapes remain documented trusted escapes.

    Traversal must be **deterministic but not ordered**:
    `for_each`/`fold` over `std.map`/`std.set` need a fixed hasher and no per-run